-Ten percent of Measure W will be invested in infrastructure and services that are designed to improve transit connectivity between the County and the nine county Bay Area region.
-Investments from this category will be prioritized based on a project's ability to reduce congestion and enhance mobility options by connecting the County to the rest of the region, and a project's support through public-private partnership.
+Ten percent of Measure W will be invested in infrastructure and services that are designed to improve transit connectivity between the County and the rest of the nine-county Bay Area region.
+Investments from this category will be prioritized based on a project's ability to reduce congestion and enhance mobility options by connecting the County to the rest of the region, and a project's support through public-private partnerships.
 This program is somewhat unique in that it can fund a variety of different transit modes.
-A Regional Transit Connections planning study and an accompanying Transit CIP will be prepared in 2022 to better inform the competitive selection process for this program.
+A Regional Transit Connections planning study and an accompanying Transit Capital Improvement Program is scheduled to be prepared in the upcoming year to better inform the competitive selection process for this program.